 The first priority is your keywords, which are words and phrases that describe the materials you're submitting.
 Attributes, like keywords, are used to specify other crucial information about your assets, such as the date generated, stakeholder name, file name, and more.
 These attributes assist users in discovering your assets and are automatically retrieved from your assets upon upload or are manually added.

-For example, Artwork Flow is an artwork management tool and you can find all your label artwork files by searching for them by name.
+For example, Artwork Flow is an artwork and brand management software and you can find all your label artwork files by searching for them by name.

 A clear and straightforward category structure is another important characteristic that makes searching less stressful.
 This feature improves the library's "browsability" by allowing you to navigate multi-level folders to discover the files you're looking for.